-Starting with Unified CVP 9.0(1) only Cisco Unified SIP Proxy (CUSP) server is supported.
+Unified CVP supports only the Cisco Unified SIP Proxy (CUSP) server.

-Information on CUSP architecture, feature, configuration, and data sheets is available at http://wwwin.cisco.com/artg/products/voice_video/cusp/.
+Information on CUSP architecture, feature, configuration, and data sheets is available at http://wwwin.cisco.com/ artg/products/voice_video/cusp/.

 The CUSP baseline tests were done in isolation on the proxy, and capacity numbers (450-500 cps) should be used as the highest benchmark, and most stressed condition allowable.
 In a Unified CVP deployment, a CUSP proxy would typically see incoming calls from the TDM gateway, from Unified CVP itself, and from the UCM SIP Trunk.
 With a SIP back-to-back user agent in CVP, the initial call setup from the proxy perspective will entail an inbound call immediately followed by an outbound call (whether for IVR or to ACD).
 Later in the call, for example mid-way in the call, CVP may transfer the call to an agent, which entails an outbound leg, and reinvites to the inbound leg.
 There is also a ringtone service setup which also entails a separate outbound call and a reinvite to the caller.
 Reinvites on the caller leg occur at CVP transfer or during supplementary services.